Internet exchange point: Function

-The primary purpose of an IXP is to allow networks to interconnect directly, via the exchange, rather than going through one or more third-party networks.
+The primary purpose of an IXP is to enable networks to interconnect directly, via the exchange, rather than going through one or more third-party networks.
 The primary advantages of direct interconnection are cost, latency, and bandwidth.

 Traffic passing through an exchange is typically not billed by any party, whereas traffic to an ISP's upstream provider is.
 The direct interconnection, often located in the same city as both networks, avoids the need for data to travel to other cities—and potentially on other continents—to get from one network to another, thus reducing latency.

 The third advantage, speed, is most noticeable in areas that have poorly developed long-distance connections.
 ISPs in regions with poor connections might have to pay between 10 or 100 times more for data transport than ISPs in North America, Europe, or Japan.
 Therefore, these ISPs typically have slower, more limited connections to the rest of the Internet.
 However, a connection to a local IXP may allow them to transfer data without limit, and without cost, vastly improving the bandwidth between customers of such adjacent ISPs.

+Internet Exchange Points (IXPs) are public locations where several networks are connected to each other.
+Public peering is done at IXPs, while private peering can be done with direct links between networks.